broadinstitute/cellpainting-gallery/upload.md

 ### Upload images

 Once you've inspected it, do the actual run (i.e. not a dry run) by running the command above but without the `--dryrun` flag.
-If you have multiple plates you will need to repeat the command for each plate or see [Uploading multiple plates at one go](#uploading-multiple-plates-at-one-go) for information on batch uploading.
+If you have multiple plates you will need to repeat the command for each plate or see [Uploading multiple plates at one go](upload.md#2-uploading-your-images) for information on batch uploading.

 ## 3. Upload the outputs of CellProfiler

-This section is nearly identical to [Uploading your images](#uploading-your-images).
+This section is nearly identical to [Uploading your images](upload.md#uploading-your-images).
 As you did in the previous section:
 - Start a dryrun
 - Check the dryrun output
 - Do the actual run

-As before, we want to upload files for a single plate of data.
-For our sample plate:
-- The files live in the folder `BR00117035`
-- The plate was acquired in the batch `2021_04_26_Batch1`

 ### Upload analysis files

 These are the files output by the analysis pipeline.
 If the images live on your local disk, your TOP_LEVEL_FOLDER will be a relative or absolute path on your file system.
 If the images are already in your own bucket in S3, your TOP_LEVEL_FOLDER will instead be an S3 URI such as s3://your-bucket/projects/2021_04_26_Production/workspace/analysis/2021_04_26_Batch1

+As before, we want to upload files for a single plate of data.
+For our example plate most variables are the same with the change that
+- The files live in the plate folder `BR00117035`

 ```sh
 # TOP_LEVEL_FOLDER is the folder containing BR00117035 measurement outputs